esper-io/console_docs/docs/devices-groups/group-apps.md

-Step 3: Select Install or Uninstall from the Select App Action dropdown.
+Step 3: Select Install or Uninstall from the Select Application Action dropdown.